Ram pressure shaping high-velocity cloud droplets --- FAST HI observations of HVC AC-III and theoretical interpretation: Observational results of HVC AC-III

-These results indicate that AC-III can be described as multiple subclumps (we call them droplets in Sect. \ref{sec_droplets} according to their morhpology), each characterized by a nearly constant Gaussian line width of $\sim 20~\mathrm{km~s^{-1}}$.
-The broader global velocity distribution of AC-III, spanning $-220$ to $-180~\mathrm{km~s^{-1}}$ (middle panel of Figure \ref{fig_mommaps}), is produced by clump-to-clump motions among these subclumps.
+These spectral behaviors indicate that AC-III is structurally composed of multiple coherent subclumps, each characterized by a nearly constant Gaussian line width of $\sim 20~\mathrm{km~s^{-1}}$.
+Based on their distinct spatial boundaries detailed in Sect.~\ref{sec_droplets}, we hereafter refer to these individual subclumps as "droplets."
+Under this structural framework, the broader global velocity distribution of AC-III, which spans from $-220$ to $-180~\mathrm{km~s^{-1}}$ (middle panel of Fig.~\ref{fig_mommaps}), is not driven by large internal thermal gradients, but is instead produced by the relative bulk motions among these individual droplets.
+Consequently, AC-III can be modeled as a coherent parcel of subsonic or transonic WNM, where the bulk of the system's kinetic energy is stored in these clump-to-clump motions.